Polygon segmentations

 Human architects

-Basically, the graph is defined \( G = (V, E) \).
-At this expression, \( V \) is the set of vertices (nodes) and \( E \) is the set of edges.
+A graph is defined as \( G = (V, E) \).
+In this expression, \( V \) is the set of vertices (nodes) and \( E \) is the set of edges.

 Graphs are mainly expressed as an

-.
+adjacency matrix.
 When the number of points is \( n \), the size of the adjacency matrix \( A \) is \( n \times n \).

-When dealing with a graph in machine learning, it is expressed as a feature matrix depicting the characteristics of points.
+When a graph is handled in machine learning, it is also expressed as a feature matrix that describes the characteristics of the points.
 When the number of features is \( f \), the dimension of the feature matrix \( X \) is \( n \times f \).

 - Representing Complex Structures Simply: Graphs effectively represent complex structures and relationships, making them suitable for modeling various forms of geometric data.